 How can we understand where each other is coming from, and ensure that evidence is more effectively used to bring about positive action?

-Viv Smith, one of our principals, recently presented to a science workshop on Superu's role in building evaluation capacity, and the importance of an evaluation culture in a learning organisation.
+Viv Smith, now Director of Research Operations at Massey University, spoke at a science workshop on Superu's role in building evaluation capacity, and the importance of an evaluation culture in a learning organisation.

 A body of facts or information that can be presented to inform judgement.
 Evidence can be quantitative or qualitative, and may come from various sources including performance monitoring, research, evaluation, statistics and expert opinion.